gumberss/FinanceControlinatorDocs/Features/Identity/v1/Identity Architecture.md

 - If the token is expired, the customer should be redirected to the login page

 ## Steps

+^91e60b

 1. Identity API Creation
 	1. At this moment, identity api will be very simple, I know that it could be improved in the future, but for now, this API can be just a #MinimumAPI with the Authenticate
+2. Create expense microservice authorization
+3. Create a login screen in the mobile app